 Because hemochromatosis symptoms are nonspecific, patients who are considered at risk for this disease should be screened regularly.
 This way, if the disease is present, doctors can find and treat it in its early stages.

-You should be screened if you have a first-degree relative with HH and you are between 18 and 30 years of age.
+You should be screened if you have a first-degree relative with hereditary hemochromatosis and you are between 18 and 30 years of age.
 The risk of organ damage increases the longer it is untreated.
 The initial testing will most likely include a number of blood tests.

 MRI of the Liver